dapr/python-sdk/CONTRIBUTING.md

 agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repositories using our CLA.

 Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.

 This document provides the guidelines for how to contribute to the Dapr project.